 Kuridala is located about 65km from Cloncurry on the Cloncurry- Boulia Road and the cemetery is located about halfway between the road and the old smelter chimneys.
 Kuridala was a township for the copper mine and became a ghost town when it was abandoned in 1920 after the mines closed.
 Kuridala is now a heritage listed site.

 Selwyn is situated about 110km South of Cloncurry.
 The township started in 1899 and lasted until the end of World War 1.
 After the prices of Copper fell the town dwindled away, with almost no history of a town remaining today apart from ruins and the cemetery.

 The Australian Cemeteries Index has proved to be an invaluable tool.
 For all of those graves with a headstone, simply log into the website and you can search all headstones listed in Cloncurry Cemeteries.
-To access the website, please click here.
+For more information, head to the Australian Cemeteries Index website.

 Australian Inland Mission Memorial Cloister

 The Cloister was designed to represent The Australian Inland Mission under the guidance of Rev. John Flynn with plaques for all those deceased who were a part of the initial Flying Doctor Service.
 A memorial to John Flynn and the history of the Flying Doctor was established in the bicentennial year.
 The Memorial Cloister was first located in Uhr Street at the site of the Presbyterian Church, however, it has now been relocated to John Flynn Place in Daintree Street.

 The War Memorial was erected on the corner of Sheaffe and Scarr Street.
 The memorial has four faces each containing the names of the men who gave their lives during times of war.